Kilwa Sultanate: History

-The history of Kilwa begins around 960–1000 AD.
+The history of the Kilwa Sultanate begins around 960–1000 AD.
 According to legend, Ali ibn al-Hassan Shirazi was one of seven sons of a ruler of Shiraz, Persia, his mother an Abyssinian slave.
 Upon his father's death, Ali was driven out of his inheritance by his brothers.
 Setting sail out of Hormuz, Ali ibn al-Hassan, his household and a small group of followers first made their way to Mogadishu, the main commercial city of the East African coast.
 However, Ali failed to get along with the city's Somali elite and he was soon driven out of that city as well.